steffichoi/e-cal/README.md

 NOT IMPLEMENTED

-- need to constrain values being inputed into add task frgment and custom reminder
+- on edit item, put info into bundle to add task
+- if editing, update db!
 - set reminder

 - to do list in side bar showing to do items for this date